 - the client is eligible for coverage

-- the provider is enroled or eligible for enrolment
+- the provider is enrolled or eligible for enrolment

 - the coverage that is available

-The Prior Approval Form is available at the Express Scripts Canada website.
+The Prior Approval Form is available on the Express Scripts Canada NIHB provider and client website.

 Consideration of services beyond the annual frequency may be considered on an exception basis, as will reimbursement for services that have already been delivered but where prior approval was not sought in advance.
 All such claims must include a fully completed Prior Approval Form.